TeddyRandby/cgab/README.md

-# GAB
+# Gab
 Gab is a dynamic scripting language.
+It's goals are:
+- be *simple* - in design and implementation.
+- be *fast*.
+Performance is a first-class concern.
+- be *embeddable*.
+The c-api should be stable, simple, and productive.

+## At a glance
 ```
 def Person {
   first_name